fabianopinto/e/README.md

 ```

 The function will load all environment variables from `~/.local/cf.env` and `~/projects/someproject/.local/cicd.env`.
-You can use any sequence of environment keys, each processed in sequence.
+You can use any sequence of _environment keys_, each processed in sequence.

 It is worth noting that the `~/.local/cf.env` example will prompt the user for some credentials, which will be stored in
 the environment.